Do Professional Chefs Use Cast Iron Cookware?

 Traces of iron can get inside your food if you cook acidic foods in cast iron pans.
 Acidic foods like tomato paste can wear down seasoning, leading to iron absorption in the food itself.

 Professional chefs avoid using cast iron when preparing acidic recipes that could absorb the iron.
-Due to this, it is advisable to stay away from vinegar, tomato sauce, and lemon-based sauces when using cast iron.
+Due to this, avoiding vinegar, tomato sauce, and lemon-based sauces is advisable when using cast iron.

 Is my rusty cast iron ruined?